Calgary-Shaw

 Calgary-Shaw is a provincial electoral district in Alberta, Canada.
 The district is one of 87 current districts mandated to return a single member to the Legislative Assembly of Alberta using the first past the post method of voting.

-This urban riding was created from parts of Calgary-Fish Creek and Calgary-Glenmore in the 1986 boundary redistribution.
+This urban riding was created from parts of Calgary-Fish Creek, Calgary-Glenmore and Banff-Cochrane in the 1986 boundary redistribution.
 It covers the central southern portion of city of Calgary, and has seen its borders change numerous times since it was created.
-The riding in its current boundaries contains the neighbourhoods of Shawnessy, Somerset, Silverado, Chaparral, Walden and Legacy.
+The riding in its current boundaries contains the neighbourhoods of Shawnessy, Somerset, Silverado, Yorkville, Belmont, Pine Creek, Chaparral, Walden, Wolf Willow, and Legacy.

 The riding was named after former Liberal leader Joseph Tweed Shaw.

 History

 The electoral district was created in the 1986 boundary redistribution from the south end of Calgary-Glenmore and the west half of Calgary-Fish Creek.
 Over the years the riding boundaries have caused the riding to shift southward from its original boundaries.

 The 2003 boundary redistribution caused the riding to be split east of the Bow River into the electoral district of Calgary-Hays.

 The 2010 boundary redistribution saw all land south of Alberta Highway 22X move into the electoral district of Calgary-South East.
 The west boundaries with Calgary-Lougheed were altered in the northwest corner to gain land in the community of Millrise and the Shawnee Slopes golf course from Lougheed.